Sales collateral best practices

 Tailor collateral to the buyer's journey

-It’s important to understand the process your buyers take to make a purchase decision so you can customise your collateral accordingly.
-Remember, personalised sales content is far more engaging than generic marketing materials.
-Give your sellers the ability to quickly and easily customise content for each buyer.
+It's important to understand the process your buyers take to make a purchase decision so you can customize your collateral accordingly.
+Remember, personalized sales content is far more engaging than generic marketing materials.
+Give your sellers the ability to quickly and easily customize content for each buyer.

 Talk to your sellers